 20 of 20

 Sunflower Summer Wedding Centerpiece

-When we think of in season summer flowers, sunflowers always come to mind.
-These bright, bold blooms are readily available and tend to be more budget friendly.
+When you think of in-season summer flowers, sunflowers probably always come to mind.
+These bright, bold blooms are readily available and tend to be more budget-friendly.
 Plus, this centerpiece by Lee James Floral Design showcases how well they pair with blue hydrangea and greenery.